 Be able.
 Formulate the chemical formulas of the bases: the equation of reactions that characterize the chemical properties of alkalis (interaction with acidic oxides, acids and salts in solution) and insoluble bases (interaction with acids, decomposition during heating), methods of extraction of alkalis (interaction of alkaline and alkaline earths except for magnesium) metals with water, the main oxides of alkaline and alkaline earth elements with water) and insoluble bases (the interaction of salts with alkalis in solution).
 To call the bases according to their chemical formulas.
 Define formula formulas among formulas of compounds of other classes.
-Distinguish between soluble (alkali) and insoluble bases, their effect on the indicators.
+Distinguish between soluble (alkali) and insoluble bases.
+Compare the chemical properties of soluble (alkali) and insoluble bases, their effect on the indicators.